true-og/LightningGrim/README.md

 - For community support and project discussion join our [Discord](https://discord.grim.ac).

-## Pull Requests

-See [Contributing](CONTRIBUTING.md) for more information about contributing and what our guidelines are.

 ## Requirements & Installation

 - Java 17 or higher. *For more details see [Updating-to-Java-17](https://github.com/GrimAnticheat/Grim/wiki/Updating-to-Java-17).*
-- A Spigot, Paper, Folia, or Fabric server environment. *For more details see [Supported-environments](https://github.com/GrimAnticheat/Grim/wiki/Supported-environments).*
+- A Spigot, Paper, or Folia, server environment. *For more details see [Supported-environments](https://github.com/GrimAnticheat/Grim/wiki/Supported-environments).*
 - If you use Geyser, place Floodgate on the backend server so grim can exempt bedrock players.
 Grim cannot access the Floodgate API if it is on the proxy.